 The GST rollout has moved manufacturers to revise prices of new vehicles – mostly downward – as per the new tax structure, spelling good news for car buyers.
 Here are some changes:

 - The present system clubs together several taxes that used to be applicable before such as excise, VAT, sales tax, road tax, motor vehicle tax, registration duty on cars and bikes etc.

-- While the tax incidence on cars earlier ranged in the 28% to 55% bracket, the basic GST rate for the automobile industry has now been set at 28%
+- While the tax on cars in India earlier ranged in the 28% to 55% bracket, the basic GST rate for the automobile industry has now been set at 28%

 - Additionally, the government has proposed to levy a cess on vehicles of different segments and sizes.

 There is still some ambiguity in pricing and taxes as incentives and exemptions differ from state to state.
 Eventually, the end prices of vehicles will vary accordingly.